 Do the authors overstate their findings?
 That is, if the results were inconsistent or small effect sizes, are the authors making too much of them?
 Do the authors downplay or ignore non-significant results?

-The next section should state how their findings fit within existing literature.
+The discussion should address how the findings fit within existing literature.